If our resources have blessed you, please share them.

 John 16:13 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will show you things to come.

-We encourage you to do your own research and come to your own conclusion before selecting which Bible you will read.
-Keep in mind that the translation you choose will influence how you interpret verses and passages.
+We encourage you to do your research and reach a conclusion before selecting which Bible to read.
+The translation you choose will influence how you interpret verses and passages.

-We recommend the use of a literal (word-for-word) translation for in-depth Bible study.
+We recommend using a literal (word-for-word) translation for in-depth Bible study.
 For enjoyment, either a literal or dynamic equivalence is a good choice.
-Paraphrases can be used for additional understanding of passages in a more culturally contextual way, but just remember that paraphrases are no different than commentaries.
+Paraphrases can be used to help readers understand passages in a more culturally contextual way, but remember that paraphrases are no different than commentaries.
 They are man’s interpretation.

 Whichever Bible you select, spend time in the Word and grow in your knowledge and love of the Lord.